rmello4d/TheSustainableDeveloper/learn_how_to_code.md

 Computer languages are minimal.
 Think about a language with only 50 reserved words for example.
 This is the real case of a popular language in the programming world.

-Now, lets say we want the computer to simulate a person 'running' (John).
+Lets say we want the computer to simulate a person 'running' (John).
 The problem is, as you already guessed, 'run' does not exist in such small computer's vocabulary.

-How our beloved husband and developer put John to run ?
+How our beloved developer put John to run ?

 Lets assume that 'step' and 'speed' are words available in our computer's language.
-Our dear father and developer get these 2 words and tell the computer the following instructions :
+Our dear developer get these 2 words and tell the computer the following instructions :

 ```
 step,